cody-greene/eslint-config/readme.md

 - [indent](#indent)<a name='indent'></a> Use soft tabs set to 2 spaces (editor config).
 And try to limit lines to 100 columns.
 A complete `.editorconfig` is also provided.
 Install the plugin for [sublime, vim, etc][] if you'd rather have per-project indentation settings.

 > Why?
-Same line-length & indentation when looking at the editor, the terminal, or github
+Same line-length & indentation when looking at the editor, the terminal, or github.
+Viewing hard-tabs properly in the terminal means adding `tabs -2` to `~/.profile` as well as setting `git config --global core.pager 'less --tabs=1,3 --RAW-CONTROL-CHARS'`.
+Viewing tabs on github as less than the default 8-spaces requires a browser extension.

 - [semi](#semi)<a name='semi'></a> Never use semicolons